UNCLASSIFIED (U)

 (6) (U) Public Charge: While many categories of immigrants must submit the legally binding Form I-864, Affidavit of Support Under Section 213A of the Act, the DV category is not one of them.
 Although DV applicants are not required to submit the I-864, you must nevertheless apply a thorough "totality of the circumstances” analysis for possible ineligibility on public charge grounds in all DV cases.
 See 9 FAM 302.8 for guidance on public charge.

-(7) (U) Material Misrepresentation: You should compare the Electronic Diversity Visa Entry Form, DS-5501, to the Immigrant Visa Electronic Application, DS-260, and consider the application of 212(a)(6)(C)(i) (6C1) for any case in which you find a material misrepresentation.
+(7) (U) Material Misrepresentation: Compare the Electronic Diversity Visa Entry Form, DS-5501, to the Immigrant Visa Electronic Application, DS-260, and consider the application of 212(a)(6)(C)(i) (6C1) for any case in which you find a material misrepresentation.
 Not all misstatements on a DS-5501 satisfy the materiality requirement of 6C1, but the fact that the applicant did not personally submit the DS-5501 does not serve to insulate the applicant from ineligibility under 6C1, if you find that the applicant was aware of the action being taken by the third party in furtherance of the application.
 For general guidance on INA 212(a)(6)(C)(i), see 9 FAM 302.9-4(B)(3).

 (8) (U) Waivers: There are no special provisions for a waiver of any ineligibility grounds for DV applicants.
 The regular ineligibility waiver provisions of the INA, including INA 212(e), still apply.

 g.
-(U) Refusal Letter for DV Applicant Denials Under INA 203(c) and/or 204(a)(1)(I): You must use the following refusal letter to inform a DV applicant of a refusal under INA 203(c) and/or 204(a)(1)(I):
+(U) Refusal Letter for DV Applicant Denials Under INA 203(c) and/or 204(a)(1)(I): Use the following refusal letter to inform a DV applicant of a refusal under INA 203(c) and/or 204(a)(1)(I):

 Dear Applicant: